mbeddr/mps-platform-docs/src/doc/docs/mps_internal/recipes.md

   Even if the IDE complains about the dependency being "out of scope," click *ok*.
 - MPS automatically adds a *Used Language* from *LanguageB* to *LanguageA*.

-## Extend a concept or implement a ConceptInterface
+## Extend a Concept or Implement a ConceptInterface

 *ConceptB* inside *LanguageB* wants to extend/implement *ConceptA*/*ConceptInterfaceA* inside *LanguageA*.